Las Vegas - serving Nevada

 Check for injuries and ensure safety

 After a car accident, your immediate focus should be on checking for injuries and ensuring safety.
 Begin with a quick self-assessment: carefully move each limb, noting any pain or restricted movement.
 Then, check on your passengers, asking about pain or dizziness and looking for visible injuries, particularly to the head, neck, and chest.
 If it’s safe to do so, remain in your vehicle to protect yourself from potential traffic hazards.
 Be aware that some injuries, such as whiplash or concussions, may not manifest immediately.
 While your well-being is paramount, avoid making hasty decisions about your health at the scene.
+This initial assessment is crucial for your well-being and any future personal injury claim.

 Check for injuries and ensure safety